Supply of Goods and Services Act 1982: Descriptions and samples

+Suitability

 If the seller knows from the buyer the particular purpose for which the goods are being acquired, sections 4(4) and 4(5) create an implied term that "the goods supplied under the contract are reasonably fit for that purpose".

+Services

+Part II of the Act defines which types of contract are "relevant contract[s] for the supply of a service".
 The Act also states that a reasonable time (section 14(2)) and a reasonable charge (section 15(2)) are "questions of fact", but it does not explain how the "fact of reasonableness" is to be determined.
 However, the Unfair Contract Terms Act 1977 and its concomitant case law provided a number of guidelines.